vencha90/taxi-sim/README.md

 ### Data Analysis
 -----------------

 You can use [R Language] for data analysis.
 An R script [analysis.R] is included with the project.
+For instructions, please see the [User Manual]

 -----------------------